 You can choose to do an internship.
 SIT internships are hands-on and reflective.
 In addition to completing the internship, you will submit a paper processing your learning experience on the job and analyzing an issue important to the organization you worked with, and/or you will design a socially responsible solution to a problem identified by the organization.

-- Working with refugees on the Balkans route at Asylum Protection Center
+- Helping refugees on the Balkans route at Asylum Protection Center

 - Building connections between young people across the Balkans at Youth Initiative for Human Rights